raycast5/holbertonschool-AirBnB_clone/README.md

 ## Usage of Command Interpreter
-- Opening
-Navigate to the directory containing the console.py file
+- Opening: Navigate to the directory containing the console.py file
 ```
 $ ./console.py
 (hbnb)
 ```

-- Using help command
+- Using help command:
 ```
 (hbnb) help